1953 Iranian coup d'état

-Following the coup, a government under General Fazlollah Zahedi was formed which allowed Mohammad Reza Pahlavi, the shah of Iran (Persian for 'king'), to rule more firmly as monarch.
-He relied heavily on United States support to hold on to power.
+Following the coup, a government under General Fazlollah Zahedi, who led the military units in support of the coup, was formed, which allowed Mohammad Reza Pahlavi, the shah of Iran (Persian for 'king'), to rule more firmly as monarch.
+After his return to Iran, he relied heavily on United States support to hold on to power.
 According to the CIA's declassified documents and records, some of the most feared mobsters in Tehran were hired by the CIA to stage pro-shah riots on 19 August.
 Other men paid by the CIA were brought into Tehran in buses and trucks and took over the streets of the city.
 Between 200 and 300 people were killed because of the conflict.
 Mosaddegh was arrested, tried and convicted of treason by the Shah's military court.
 On 21 December 1953, he was sentenced to three years in jail, then placed under house arrest for the remainder of his life.
 Other Mosaddegh supporters were imprisoned, and several received the death penalty.
-The coup strengthened the Shah's authority, and he continued to rule Iran for the next 26 years as a pro-Western monarch until he was overthrown in the Iranian Revolution in 1979.
+The coup strengthened the Shah's authority, and he continued to rule Iran for the next 26 years as an authoritarian, pro-Western monarch, until he was overthrown in the Iranian Revolution in 1979.

 In August 2013, the U.S. government formally acknowledged the U.S. role in the coup by releasing a bulk of previously classified government documents that show it was in charge of both the planning and the execution of the coup.
 According to American journalist Stephen Kinzer, the operation included false flag attacks, paid protesters, provocations, the bribing of Iranian politicians and high-ranking security and army officials, as well as pro-coup propaganda.
 The CIA is quoted as acknowledging the coup was carried out "under CIA direction" and "as an act of U.S. foreign policy, conceived and approved at the highest levels of government".
-In 2023, the CIA took credit for the coup, which some scholars disagreed with while others agreed that the U.S. and Britain had engineered the coup.
+In 2023, the CIA took credit for the coup, this confirmed what many historians had already concluded before, though because portions of the agency's records were destroyed, or remained classified for years, some historians had initially argued, on the basis of incomplete evidence, that Iranian domestic actors played the primary role in the coup, with the U.S. and Britain serving mainly in a supporting capacity.